James E. Rothman

 Prize share: 1/3

 James Rothman was born in Haverhill, Massachusetts in the United States.
 He studied at Yale University in New Haven, Connecticut, and later received his Ph.D. from Harvard University in Cambridge, Massachusetts, in 1976.
 He has worked at the Massachusetts Institute of Technology, Stanford University, Princeton University, Memorial Sloan-Kettering Cancer Center, and Columbia University.
-James Rothman is married with one daughter.
+James Rothman is married with one daughter and one son.

 The cells inside our bodies produce a host of different molecules that are sent to specific sites.
 During transport, many of these molecules are grouped together in tiny sac-like structures called vesicles.
 These vesicles help transport substances to different places inside the cell and send molecules from the cell's surface as signals to other cells in the body.
 During the 1980s and 1990s, James Rothman showed how vesicles fuse with specific surfaces in the cell so that transports arrive at the correct destination.